10 Psychological Effects of Yelling in Relationship

 Research shows that yelling heightens anxiety, leading to exaggerated estimates of the probability of threat.
 Simply put: the more anxious you are, the more likely you perceive your partner as a threat to you.

+A person yelling at someone can be bad, but it is further devastating in a relationship.
 Once your brain starts associating your partner with being a dangerous person, your love will start to twist into something awful.

 Yelling and screaming in relationships take away the innocence of your love and ruin emotional intimacy.
 This is yet another one of the psychological effects of being yelled at by a spouse.

-6. Yelling triggers the stress hormone
+6. Triggers the stress hormone

 Another one of the psychological effects of being yelled at in a relationship is that it increases stress.